Recruitment

 (B)...Probationary Member Duties

 During the probationary period, the Candidate is given several assignments that will help him or her make the transition to becoming a full member.
-Most of the requirements are listed below, others are detailed in the welcome letter issued to new candidates.
+Most of the requirements are listed below, others are detailed in the Candidate Manual.

 (1) Conduct yourself as a professional at all times.

-(3) Computer Based Training.
-You will successfully complete 35 individual modules covering various firefighting functions and tasks.
-Each module will take approximately one hour to complete.
+(5) Question Sets.
+You will successfully complete 15 individual question packets covering various firefighting functions and tasks.
+Each module will take approximately two hours to complete.

 The successful Candidate will be able to function as a member of a firefighting crew upon release from probation.